 Do I need an architect for my project?
 If you haven't worked with an architect before, you may wonder whether your project really requires it.
 Particularly if your project is your personal residence, it may not seem necessary.
-No one can tell you definitively whether you require the services of an architect, but we encourage you to explore the AIA website to learn more about what architects do, and watch the video case studies to see how architects affect their clients' satisfaction with the final building project.
+We encourage you to explore the AIA website to learn more about what architects do, and read on to see how architects affect their clients' satisfaction with the final building project.

 What services do architects provide?
 Architects see the big picture when it comes to your project.
 They help you explore what appeals to you aesthetically and what you require functionally.
 They coordinate teams of design, engineering and construction professionals; they sort through the maze of building codes and zoning requirements; they ensure your project is built the way it was intended.